Suwayda: Southern Syria offensive

 During the Southern Syria offensive, Suwayda was captured by the Syrian opposition on 7 December 2024.
 On 18 December 2024, a delegation of the Syrian transitional government arrived at the city to meet with the spiritual leader of the Druze.

 2025 clashes

-In July 2025, heavy fighting broke out between Druze and Bedouin in Suweida, killing dozens.
+In July 2025, heavy fighting broke out between Druze and Bedouin in Suwayda, killing dozens.
 As of July 19, 2025 over 600 Druze were reported dead.
 The Syrian government deployed regular soldiers and Interior Ministry units there.
 According to Israeli officials, this was done to crack down on the Druze minority.

-The IDF attacked Syrian Armed Forces vehicles from the air and with URVs in order to prevent their arrival to the area.
+The Israel Defense Forces (IDF) attacked Syrian Armed Forces vehicles from the air and with URVs in order to prevent their arrival to the area.
 In a response, Prime Minister Benjamin Netanyahu and Defense Minister Israel Katz cited the need to protect the Druze religious minority due to their close ties to Israeli Druze as well as assuring the security of Israel's borders by preventing the deployment of weaponry and Syrian military forces in the area.

-On September 21, 2025, Ayoub Kara, an ethnic Druze former member of the Israeli Knesset, declared Suwayda an independent country, seceded from Syria.